-This Annual Monitoring Plan 2021-2022 (hereinafter Monitoring Plan) is submitted to satisfy MS4 NPDES Permit Part F.1.
-The MS4 NPDES Permit requires DOT-HWYS to submit an Annual Monitoring Plan to DOH for review and acceptance by June 1st of each year.
+This Annual Monitoring Plan 2021-2022 (hereinafter Monitoring Plan) is submitted to satisfy MS4 NPDES Permit Part F.1, which requires DOT-HWYS to submit an Annual Monitoring Plan to DOH for review and acceptance by June 1st of each year.
 The activities described in the Annual Monitoring Plan will be implemented over the fiscal year from July 1 through June 30, which hereinafter is referred to as the "Monitoring Year".